-Faith International University admits men and women of any race, color, national and ethnic origin, marital status, age, or disability to all the rights, privileges, programs, and activities generally accorded or made available to students at the institution.
-It does not discriminate with regards to any of the aforementioned categories in the administration of its educational and admissions policies, financial assistance, and academic programs.
+Faith International University admits men and women of any race, color, national and ethnic origin, age, or disability to all the rights, privileges, programs, and activities generally accorded or made available to students at the institution.
+It does not discriminate with regards to any of these categories in the administration of its educational and admissions policies, financial assistance, and academic programs.

 Disability Support Services (DSS) works in conjunction with the Admissions Committee for the purpose of designing “reasonable” accommodations that provide equal access to otherwise qualified students.
 Students are strongly encouraged to contact the Dean of Students (ext.
 120) before applying officially to the institution to determine if a reasonable accommodation can be made.
 For example, an accommodation would not be reasonable if

 - the accommodation poses a threat to the health or safety of the applicant or others;